KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 compatibility, because the layers you add to your models are dynamically built to match the shape of the incoming layer

+#### 3.1.2 Models: networks of layers

+A deep-learning model is a directed, acyclic graph of layers.
+The most common instance is a linear stack of layers, mapping a single input to a single output.

+But as you move forward, you’ll be exposed to a much broader variety of network topologies

+ Some common ones include the following:
+ Two-branch networks
+ Multihead networks
+ Inception blocks

+By choosing a network topology, you constrain your space of possibilities (hypothesis space) to a specific series of tensor operations, mapping input data to output data.
+What you’ll then be searching for is a good set of values for the weight tensors involved in these tensor operations.

+Picking the right network architecture is more an art than a science; and although there are some best practices and principles you can rely on, only practice can help you become a proper neural-network architect.